Do you have a portfolio on LinkedIn? Learn how to add a LinkedIn portfolio to increase sales and boost your reputation when generating leads.

 Social proof is anything that proves to people you are credible and competent at what you do.
 Adding samples of your work, achievements, recommendations, testimonials and certifications will add to your advantage by lending your voice an edge of integrity and trustworthiness.

+By displaying social proof on your LinkedIn profile, you can leverage social selling.
 Those looking to network with prospects will find that LinkedIn presents several opportunities to convert personalized interactions into sales.
-This is called social selling.
+This is the essence of social selling.

 Now that we know that using LinkedIn for your portfolio creates invaluable advantages for your professional life, let’s look at how you can build your portfolio on LinkedIn.